ciruitbuilder/DC-to-AC-Boost-Converter/README.md

    this cappacitance can approximately be obtained by connecting two capacitors of 1 microfarad in series (0.5 microfarad equivalent capacitance)

-By this way i was able to generate grequencies neary 1KHz through the 555 timer.
+By this way i was able to generate frequencies neary 1KHz through the 555 timer.
 But still the LED didnt glow, when i tried testing wheather the 555 timer was producing the square wave using a speaker(salvaged from a old toy) , it gave a beeping sound confirming that the timer was producing the necessary square wave.

 PROBLEM 2: